 This beginner’s guide explains the steps to install the latest Google Chrome in Ubuntu Linux and other distributions such as Fedora, CentOS, or RHEL.

 Google Chrome is the world’s most used Web Browser today.
-Developed by Google, forked from Chromium, the browser’s market share is increasing despite competition from Firefox.
+Developed by Google, and forked from Chromium, the browser’s market share is increasing despite competition from Firefox.
 The main reason is the close Google service integration.

 Installing the latest Google Chrome